idanai/card-deck-inspiration-alternative/README.md

-# Cool Card Deck- Inspiration Alternative
+# Wild Cards - Inspiration Alternative
 When a player does something very cool or heroic, instead of giving them Inspiration, reward them with a random draw from a standard deck of cards.

 That player gets to keep the card until they decide to spend it or until the current adventure is resolved.